 According to Gartner, 81% of HR leaders are changing their organization’s performance management system.
 This shift is largely due to the increasing emphasis clients place on measurable outputs.
 But here's the conundrum: in an effort to improve performance, management often tries to streamline processes and reduce employee efforts.
 Unfortunately, this can backfire, leading to an even further decline in workforce performance.

 Why does this happen?
 It all comes down to how performance management is approached.
 To truly enhance your organization’s performance, it's crucial to rethink and redesign the performance management process.
-In this blog, we'll explore what a performance management process is, why it matters, and how to create one that genuinely drives success.
+In this blog, we'll explore what a performance management process is, and why it matters for an organization's success.

 What Is Performance Management?